Table of Contents

 1. Manual Reviews Are Error-Prone

-Manual ID verification depends heavily on human judgment, which is inconsistent and easy to manipulate.
+Manual ID verification depends heavily on human judgment, which can be inconsistent and easy to manipulate.
 Staff must recognize a wide range of document formats, languages, and security features—all of which vary across regions.
 Even trained professionals can overlook subtle flaws, especially when under time pressure.
-Airports, banks, and service centers often rely on manual checks, but error rates and document fatigue have led many institutions to move away from this method.
-Some airports are phasing out manual ID inspections entirely, and financial institutions are increasingly adopting automated alternatives.
+Airports, banks, and service centers often rely on manual checks, but high error rates and document fatigue have led many institutions to phase out this method.
+Some airports have already moved away from manual ID inspections entirely, and financial institutions are increasingly turning to automated alternatives.

 2. OCR and Barcode Scans Are Not Reliable on Their Own